Nesvilab/MSFragger/tutorial_linux.md

 # Running a FragPipe-equivalent workflow on Linux

 For most desktop users, we recommend using [FragPipe](http://fragpipe.nesvilab.org/).
 To analyze your data in a server/HPC environment, we recommend Philosopher [pipeline](https://github.com/Nesvilab/philosopher/wiki/Pipeline).
-For quantitative analysis of Bruker ion mobility data on a server, use the ‘TIMS-TOF data’ script below (ID-only workflows for TIMS-TOF data can also be done with [pipeline](https://github.com/Nesvilab/philosopher/wiki/Pipeline)).
+For quantitative analysis of Bruker ion mobility data on a server, use the ‘timsTOF data’ script below (ID-only workflows for non-timsTOF data can also be done with [pipeline](https://github.com/Nesvilab/philosopher/wiki/Pipeline)).

-Example shell scripts for TIMS-TOF PASEF data (with [IonQuant](https://github.com/Nesvilab/IonQuant)) and non-ion mobility data are shown below, modify them to suit your configuration.
+Example shell scripts for timsTOF PASEF data and non-ion mobility data are shown below, modify them to suit your configuration.
 <br>

-### TIMS-TOF data:
+### timsTOF data:

 ```shell
 #!/bin/bash